Mctran1724/Mctran1724/README.md

-- 👋 Hi, I’m @Mctran1724
+- 👋 Hi, I’m Michael Tran
-- 👀 I’m interested in high energy physics, machine learning, data science.
+- 👀 I’m interested in high energy physics, machine learning, and data science.
 - 🌱 I’m currently learning about fundamental and technical analysis.
 - 💞️ I’m looking to collaborate on exciting machine learning projects.
 - 📫 How to reach me mct134@rutgers.edu

 <!---
 Mctran1724/Mctran1724 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.